school holiday activities melbourne

 3. Take Up A New Sport

-As we prepare for 2023, this is a great opportunity to introduce your children (especially the young ones) to a range of different sporting activities to see if they want to take them up in the new year.
+The summer holidays are a great opportunity to introduce your children (especially the young ones) to a range of different sporting activities, to see if they want to take them up in the new year.

-Sport is a great way to get the whole family involved and active, develop teamwork and coordination skills and get fit and healthy at the same time.
+Sports and athletics are a great way to keep the whole family active, develop teamwork and coordination skills, and get fit and healthy at the same time.
 Summer is the perfect time to pack a kit bag and head to the park with the kids and a picnic, trying all the different sporting options available.
+Your children may end up making new friends before term starts again, or find a club to join for regular coaching sessions.

 School Holiday Activities: Take Up A New Sport

-This is a golden opportunity to see some of the major regional attractions in Victoria without having to worry about quarantines or issues returning home.
-Local businesses will thank you for it, the Victorian economy will get a much-needed cash injection and you will be able to experience plenty of fun, family-friendly school holiday activities right here in Victoria.
+Summer is a golden opportunity to see some of the major regional attractions in Victoria.
+You’ll be able to experience plenty of fun, family-friendly school holiday experiences right here in the state, saving hassle and money than travelling further afield.

 School Holiday Activities: Travel Locally